harding/old-docs-history-bitcoin.org/en/developer-guide.md

 modern Linux package managers and [directly from Google.][protobuf]
 Non-Google protocol buffer compilers are also available for a variety of other programming languages.
-You will also need a copy of the PaymentRequest [Protocol Buffer description](https://github.com/bitcoin/bitcoin/blob/master/src/qt/paymentrequest.proto)<!--noref--> in the Bitcoin Core source code.
+You will also need a copy of the PaymentRequest [Protocol Buffer description][core paymentrequest.proto] in the Bitcoin Core source code.

 ###### Initialization Code